 Chickenpox (Varicella) - What Happens

-contact with a person infected with the virus.
-But it may be as late as 21
+contact with a person infected with the virus, the first symptoms of

 chickenpox rash without first having the early